 BOUNTY BENDER: For keeping the mice away from his home in Chehalis, Washington.
 This shark-finned rascal cuties' favorite past-time is to roam the property where he lives to keep mice away from his adopted parents' home.
 When not hunting, you can find him lounging on his cat bed and soaking up all the love and appreciation from his human caretakers.
 You will always find a trail of paw prints on any car surrounding his hunting grounds as an affirmation that he is fulfilling his duty of the mouse bounty hunter.

 VINNIE VALENTINO: If ever there was the greatest lover of a cat this guy would be it.
-He exudes old Hollywood glam with every photo taken, appealing to all the masses just like the late gorgeous Rock Hudson.
+He exudes old Hollywood glam with every photo taken, appealing to all the masses just like the late gorgeous movie star, Rock Hudson.
 If Vinnie could create a Bolly or Holly, it would be called “Kittenwood” and would be just a formidable as the other two.
 He shares his hugs with his sister Missy and adopted human parents with wrapping his paws around them as he cuddles close for protection of those he cares for.

 JEFF & AUNT B (-WARE): Of Jeff that is… There are plenty of siblings out there that would argue that the saying ‘Family is Thicker than Blood’ is just not true, and these two kittens are proof.
 Jeff, as adorable and hilarious as he can be, becomes the devil himself when around his sister Aunt B, taunting her like some brothers do.
 Aunt B with all her wisdom and maturity of an old soul obviously cannot be bothered by his silly behavior.
 She knows who she is and stays strong with the love of her human parents.